BettercareHealth/bettercare/perinatal-hiv/test-2.md

 	1. Bad dreams
 20. Which drugs are used to treat tuberculosis during pregnancy in women who are HIV positive?
 	1. Anti-TB drugs should only be started after the infant is born
-	1. Rifampicin, INH, pyrizinamide and ethambutol ( Rifafour)
+	1. Rifampicin, INH, pyrazinamide and ethambutol ( Rifafour)
-	1. Rifampicin, INH, pyrizinamide only
+	1. Rifampicin, INH, pyrazinamide only
 	1. Rifampicin alone